the-overdriven/mw-enhanced/README.md

 ## How do I use Quick Keys in Morrowind?
 Press F1

+## Are there hotkeys to save and load?
+F5 to save, F9 to load

+## When quick-saving will it save on multiple slots?
+No. You'd have install [Sophisticated Save System](https://www.nexusmods.com/morrowind/mods/45608) for that.
+It adds autosave as well (including save every x minutes)

 ## Being able to chug multiple potions at the same time is too OP
 Install [Controlled Consumption](https://www.nexusmods.com/morrowind/mods/45624)